Quick Answer

 Many artists rely on AI tools to:

-• Generate vocals or background music
+Generate background vocals or references

 But Spotify now treats low-effort AI uploads as spam, which can: